vishruthreddy18/Centralized-Scheduler/README.md

-### It is a simple Master-Slave architecture that simulates MapReduce jobs
+##### It is a simple Master-Slave architecture that simulates the working of MapReduce jobs